oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

       align with its intended use as "a more complete description of the calendar component than that provided by the "SUMMARY" property"
-3) The `recurrenceDate` and `recurrenceRule` fields can be connected to their iCalendar counterparts to clarify their use
+3) The `recurrenceDate` and `recurrenceRule` fields can be connected to their iCalendar counterpart properties to clarify their use
 4) Field comments can be updated to reflect the intents for the corresponding iCalendar properties